ch3cknull/ch3cknull/README.md

 ### 🎉 ch3cknull's profile

-I'm ch3cknull, working in Kwai Inc.
+I'm ch3cknull, working in Kuaishou Technology.
 Now interested in Front-End and OpenResty

 Fan of TDD and FP